Manut0/emuscan/README.md

 ## 🔍common problem
 #### Q: The driver cannot be started
+Plan One
+1. Run 'pika-fake-root-cert. exe' as an administrator to install timestamp certificates

+2. After installation is complete, run `start.bat`

+Option 2
-A: 1.
-Run Powershell as an administrator
+1. Run PowerShell as an administrator

-   2. bcdedit /set testsigning on
+2. Enter the command `bcdedit/set testsigning on`

-   3. reboot
+3. Restart the computer

-   4. After rebooting, the test mode is displayed in the lower right corner of the screen.
-Run `start.bat` again.
+4. After restarting, the test mode will be displayed in the lower right corner of the screen.
+Run `start. bat` again.

 #### Q: How to read the detecting results?
 A: The detecting results only list problematic devices.
 If no PCIe devices are listed, it means your firmware has passed the detection.